Puerto Vallarta Gay Travel

 When is Puerto Vallarta Busiest?

 The high season for Mexico is November through April, but tourists certainly visit year-round.
-Puerto Vallarta is also quite popular for long weekend trips over holiday weekends.
+Puerto Vallarta is also quite popular for trips over holiday weekends.

 Puerto Vallarta gay nightlife explodes Thursdays through Sundays.
 This is mainly because of an influx of weekend travelers.